 Some manuscript collections have been catalogued in detail, giving descriptions of each individual item or bundle.
 These descriptions are available as part of the Manuscripts Online Catalogue .
 Not every collection has been catalogued to item level.

 Item descriptions can be retrieved by searching for the collection's reference number.
-For instance, in the Search Catalogues form in the Manuscripts Online Catalogue, type 'Uhg' into the 'Document Ref' field to retrieve all records from the Nottingham General Hospital collection.
+For instance, in the Advanced Search in the Manuscripts Online Catalogue, type 'Uhg' into the 'Document Ref' field to retrieve all records from the Nottingham General Hospital collection.

-Alternatively, the whole scope of the collection can be browsed.
-Click the 'View collection tree' link in the collection-level description.
-Wherever you see 'View Record', click on it to reveal more information.
+Alternatively, the whole scope of each collection can be browsed from any catalogue record within that collection.
+Click on the hyperlink in the Document Reference field to open the hierarchy tree.
 Alternatively, use the search strategies listed in the next section below to retrieve results from across a number of catalogues.

 The following health-related catalogues are available at item level on the Manuscripts Online Catalogue:

-From the opening search screen of the Manuscripts Online Catalogue, click on 'Search the main catalogue - Catalogue records'.
+From the opening search screen of the Manuscripts Online Catalogue, click on 'Advanced Search'.
 You can conduct a free text search across multiple fields by typing a keyword into the 'AnyText' box.

 Remember to try alternative spellings if there are no initial results.